tsasser05/blockchain-developer-training/README.md

 ### [Learn Rust](https://www.rust-lang.org/learn) by the Rust Team
 The Rust Team's official programming book
 ### [Programming: Principles and Practice Using C++ (2nd Edition)](https://www.amazon.com/Programming-Principles-Practice-Using-2nd/dp/0321992784/ref=sr_1_4?dchild=1&keywords=stroustrup+c%2B%2B&qid=1634097350&sr=8-4)
-Learn the basics of programming using C++ from the creator.
+Learn the basics of programming using C++ from the creator of the language.
 ### [Solidity Manual](https://docs.soliditylang.org/en/latest/)
 Official manual for the latest version of Solidity.